Note: For all teachers, please:

-Other participants: will be to use the Invite and hence cannot invite others to the course.
+Other participants: They will not be allowed to use the Invite function and hence cannot invite others into the course.

-During the course, students Turn subtitles on to open Chinese and English subtitles, and search historical subtitles by speaker or keyword, so they can review the course check the content they don't understand.
+During the course, students can Turn subtitles on to open Chinese and English subtitles, and search historical subtitles by speaker or keyword, so they can review the course and check the content they don't fully understand.

-During the course, students can interact with the teacher using text or emojisask their questions at any timethe teacher can receive the students' questions and answer them in time.
+During the course, students can interact with the teacher using text or emojis, and ask their questions at any time.
+In turn, the teacher can receive the students' questions and answer them in time.

 Q: How can I transfer the host permissions?

-Mobile : You can click the Participants button, tap the desired participant and select Make host.
+Mobile app: You can click the Participants button, tap the desired participant and select Make host.

 Q: How can I share the screen in a meeting?

-A: Any participant can click the Share in the action bar to share his or her own Desktop or Mobile a window, or directly share a document in Feishu.
+A: Any participant can click the Share icon in the action bar to share his or her own Desktop or Mobile app window, or directly share a document in Feishu.

 Q: Can I record a video or request a video on demand in an online course?